Clutch-254/Kenyan-Health-Facilities-Pipeline/README.md

 We're training a `RandomForestClassifier` to predict whether a health facility is a "Level 2" facility.
 This is a simple classification task to demonstrate the final step of the pipeline.
 The trained model is saved to the `data/processed/` directory.

+## Advanced Model Evaluation

+To provide a more comprehensive understanding of the model's performance, the following evaluation features have been added:

+*   **Confusion Matrix Analysis:** A confusion matrix is generated to visualize the model's performance in classifying different classes.
+The heatmap is saved as `reports/confusion_matrix.png`.
+*   **Precision-Recall and F1-Score:** A detailed classification report is generated, including precision, recall, and F1-score for each class.
+This provides a more nuanced view of the model's performance, especially with imbalanced data.
+*   **Feature Importance Visualization:** A bar plot of feature importances is created to understand which features are most influential in the model's predictions.
+The plot is saved as `reports/feature_importance.png`.
+*   **Saved Evaluation Metrics:** All evaluation metrics, including the classification report and confusion matrix, are saved to `reports/evaluation_metrics.json` for tracking and comparison over time.

 ## Recent Changes

 ### Enhanced Data Ingestion